GaelPouxMedard/GaelPouxMedard.github.io/page_biography.md

 tags: [Gaël, Poux, Médard]
 ---

-Gaël Poux-Médard (Paris, 1996) obtained a literary baccalaureate in 2014 in Strasbourg (France), and immediately switched to learning physics at the **University Lyon 1** (France).
-After finishing his physics bachelor in 2017, he integrated the Ecole Normale Supérieure or **ENS de Lyon**.
-During his M.Sc degree "Physics of complex systems", he completed two internships in machine learning: in **SEES:lab, Università Rovira i Virgilli** (Tarragona, Spain) for 3 months, and at the Istituto dei Sistemi Complessi or **CNR-ISC** (Rome, Italy) for 6 months.
+I (Gaël Poux-Médard, Paris, 1996) obtained a literary baccalaureate in 2014 in Strasbourg (France), and immediately switched to learning physics at the **University Lyon 1** (France).
+After finishing my physics bachelor in 2017, I integrated the Ecole Normale Supérieure or **ENS de Lyon**.
+During my M.Sc degree "Physics of complex systems", I completed two internships in machine learning: in **SEES:lab, Università Rovira i Virgilli** (Tarragona, Spain) for 3 months, and at the Istituto dei Sistemi Complessi or **CNR-ISC** (Rome, Italy) for 6 months.
-Both internships eventually led to publish in great journals.
-In parallel, he obtained a M.Sc degree in Digital Humanities at the ENS of Lyon.
+In parallel, I obtained a M.Sc degree in Digital Humanities at the ENS of Lyon.
 Both M.Sc degrees were obtained in 2019.
-Finally, he defended on September 2022 a PhD thesis he started in October 2019 at the **Université de Lyon** (Université Lumière Lyon II).
+Finally, I defended on September 2022 a PhD thesis I started in October 2019 at the **Université de Lyon** (Université Lumière Lyon II).

 Writing this short resume, I hope I managed to emphasise two of my most defining traits: flexibility and curiosity.
-I switched from a literary baccalaureate to a physics B.Sc in order to explore natural sciences, because I was interested in it.
-It took me one month to catch up with a 2 years program, and to finish in the top 5% of my university every year.
+I switched from a literary baccalaureate to a physics B.Sc in order to explore natural sciences.
 I did a similar leap when I started applied mathematics and computer science, first at the ENS, then within a PhD.
-This transition implied to learn about a whole new field I had little few explored before, and led to international publications within the following year.
+This transition implied to learn about a whole new field I had little explored before, and led to international publications within the following year.
 Finally, I passed a Digital Humanities degree.
 I always kept a strong interest in social sciences; this degree helps me to broaden my horizon of computational social sciences applications.
 My motivation has not changed since, and is about exploring how mathematical sciences